microsoft/playwright/docs/api.md

 #### browser.disconnect()

-Disconnects Playwright from the browser, but leaves the Chromium process running.
+Disconnects Playwright from the browser, but leaves the browser process running.
 After calling `disconnect`, the [Browser] object is considered disposed and cannot be used anymore.

 #### browser.isConnected()